Filozoff/BlogArticles/Article002/article002.md

 #### Installation

-There are several tutorials on the Internet about how to install Appium Inspector, but if you would like to save some time, feel free to use the one below:
+There are several tutorials on the Internet on how to install Appium Inspector, but if you would like to save some time, feel free to use the one below:

 Appium Inspector requires `npm` and Appium Server.
 The simplest way is to install it through [homebrew](https://brew.sh) by typing these commands in the terminal: